Last Updated on: 27th September 2023, 08:22 am

-All parrots can get worms, even with good husbandry and optimal living conditions.
-However, the risk of worms can be minimized with a deworming treatment, even if a parrot isn’t exhibiting symptoms.
+All parrots can get worms, even with good husbandry.
+However, the risk of worms can be minimized with preventative deworming treatment, even if a parrot isn’t showing symptoms.

-Roundworms and tapeworms are parrots’ most common internal parasites, living inside the digestive tract.
-Parrots can also be at risk of worms that target the gizzard, respiratory tract, and eyes (under the nictating membrane and lacrimal ducts).
+Roundworms and tapeworms live in the digestive tract of parrots.
+Birds can also get worms that target the gizzard, respiratory tract, and eyes (under the nictating membrane and lacrimal ducts).

-Worms often arise from exposure to other infected birds through feces, contaminated food or water, and playing in the soil.
-Indoor parrots that live alone have a reduced risk of worms but remain vulnerable.
+Worms are often due to exposure to infected birds’ feces, contaminated food or water, and playing in the soil.
+Indoor parrots that live alone are at less risk of worms but remain vulnerable.

-Worms should never be ignored.
-Left to grow in size and multiply in number, worms can deprive the body of vital nutrients, leaving them malnourished, physically weak, and vulnerable to severe illness.
+Worms shouldn’t be ignored.
+Left to grow and multiply, worms deprive the body of nutrients, leaving them malnourished, weak, and vulnerable to severe illness.

 Do Parrots Need Worming?

-Parrots should be dewormed regularly.
-If you buy a parrot from a pet store or breeder, check if it has been wormed before bringing it home so that you know how to proceed.
+Parrots should be dewormed.
+If you buy a parrot from a pet store or breeder, check if it has been wormed before bringing it home so you know how to proceed.

-You should still quarantine a new parrot, even if it has been wormed.
-The parrot will have been surrounded by other birds, putting it at risk of parasites, illnesses, and diseases.
+You should quarantine a new parrot, even if it has been wormed.
+The parrot will have been surrounded by other animals, putting it at risk of parasites, illnesses, and diseases.

 How Often Should Parrots Be Wormed?

-Regularly worming a parrot as a precaution reduces the likelihood of internal parasites.
-So, a parrot should be given a preventative wormer every 3-6 months.
+Regularly worming a parrot reduces the risk of internal parasites.
+This means a parrot should be given a preventative wormer every 3-6 months.

 What Worms Can Parrots Have?